-IT 256 - Mobile Application Design.
+IT 156 - Mobile Application Design.

 3 Credits.
 This course investigates the modern concepts of mobile application design by researching and developing applications.
 Emphasis on industry standards for design of mobile applications.
-(CR: IT 237)
+(PR: "C" or higher in IT 212)

 IT 257 - Mobile Application Deployment.